Philadelphia-Lawyers-for-Social-Equity/PA_Expunger/README.md

 1. Clone and enter this repository directory.
 2. Run `docker-compose build` to set up the images.
-3. Run `docker-composu up` to run the suite.
+3. Run `docker-compose up` to run the suite.

 Once the system is up and running, you should be able to access the front end via `http://localhost:3000` and the back end at